That-Dev-Girl-Sites/jhalabi.com/book/reading/index.md

 Book | Thoughts | Date Read
 ---- | ---- | ----
+**We Are Not Like Them** <br> _Christine Pride & Jo Piazza_ | I am still processing my feelings about this one.
+I read it in a day.
+Scratch that.
+An _evening_.
+I never binge-read because, frankly, I do not have the time or energy, but this book captivated me.
+An important must-read. <span class='fa fa-heart'></span> | August
 **Fortunately, The Milk** <br> _Neil Gaiman_ | A super quick YA read by my favorite author.
 It's silly, quirky, and so much fun to read. <span class='fa fa-heart'></span> | August
 **Cosmic Blackout!
 (Galaxy Zack #16)** <br> _Ray O'Ryan_ | It has definitely been a rough couple of years for reading, so I eased myself back in with a YA.
 This was a fun one! | February